 Cons

-Comparison Of Training Program: Halo Collar Vs. SpotOn Collar
+Comparison Of Training Programs: Halo Collar Vs. SpotOn Collar

 You and your dog need some instruction to ensure your GPS collar is as efficient as possible.